 This is epitomised in one of the final scenes, in which Satsuki turns to Totoro for help in finding Mei, saying “I don’t know where else to turn.”
 He summons the Catbus, who reunites the sisters and takes them to their mother’s hospital, where Mei leaves a hand-picked ear of corn on her windowsill in the hope that the fresh vegetable will help her mother get better.

 Though there is precarity in the futures of both the girls’ mother and the Satoyama communities, there is a sense that the girls will be protected by their sisterhood and their connection with the natural, spirit world.
 This attitude within the film is not pure fantasy, but actually contributed to real-world conservation.

-This approach to conservation – that human civilization and the natural world are inextricable and codependent – applies not only to Japanese landscapes, but to alternative farming practices globally.
-And perhaps this is My Neighbour Totoro’s real universal appeal: we all need the protection of the forest, and our forests, in turn, need us.
+This approach to conservation – that human civilisation and the natural world are inextricable and codependent – applies not only to Japanese landscapes, but to alternative farming practices globally.
+And perhaps this is My Neighbor Totoro’s real universal appeal: we all need the protection of the forest, and our forests, in turn, need us.